 A Case for Diversity

-Diversifying the engineering profession requires strong leadership and actionable objectives that will increase the representation of communities, such as ethnic minorities, women, LGTBQ, the social and economically disadvantaged, and those with disabilities, who are currently underrepresented across the sector.
+Diversifying the engineering profession requires strong leadership and actionable objectives that will increase the representation of communities, such as ethnic minorities, women, LGTBQ, the socially and economically disadvantaged, and those with disabilities, who are currently underrepresented across the sector.

-A more diverse and inclusive profession will provide significant benefits to the public by increasing innovative and creative solutions to overcome an industry wide skills shortage, produce a larger return on human resource investment, and support a more sustainable profession.
+A more diverse and inclusive profession will provide significant benefits to the public by increasing innovative and creative solutions to overcome an industry-wide skills shortage, produce a larger return on human resource investment, and support a more sustainable profession.